WalterJoel/Ravn-Challenge-V2-WalterValdivia/README.md

 ## 🌟 Features

-- ESLINT using standard style code
+- To enforce code style, we use ESLINT standard as code style.

 - Authorization based on RBAC with two roles: CUSTOMER & MANAGER
 - Clean folder structure, commented code & API documentation with Swagger
 - Prisma Global Module, Singletons for S3 Upload Service & various utilities